RaijmakersH/az900-labs/Instructions/Walkthroughs/03-Deploy Azure Container Instances.md

 	![Screenshot of the ACI welcome message shown in a web browser.](../images/0203.png)

-**Note**: You could also use the container IP address in your browser.

 Congratulations!
 You have used Azure Portal to successfully deploy an application to a container in Azure Container Instance.